ChenLingSBU/uber_challenge/README.md

 ### Frontend<br />
 I used Backbone.js for Frontend, and used require.js to orgnize all the js files as AMD modules.
-Thanks to Google who created such a beatiful and fexlibility javascript api that I can use them very smoothly, easily and fast.
+Thanks to Google who created googlemaps -- such a beatiful and flexible javascript api that I can use them very smoothly, easily and fast.

 For Frontend I only have two files:<br />
 1.)
 NextBusView class : contain all the business logics and render function<br />